 But dangitt!
 That name is in use.
 So you begin trying variations and alternative (weird) spellings until you finally land on something that’s not taken.

-So next (and for some people this is actually their first step), you head on over to that web hosting site that shall not be named by me (I refuse) and begin using their handy domain name availability search feature.
-If you don’t yet know who I’m referring to… it’s that company that’s really popular for their pretty clever Super Bowl commercials and really hard-to-resist 99-cent .com deals.
+So next (and for some people this is actually their first step), you head on over to that web hosting site and begin using their handy domain name availability search feature.
+Most web hosting sites are dangerous places to begin this search, especially Go Daddy.
+Just don’t!

 About them… Don’t go there!
 Literally!
 Don’t search for domain name availability there.
 Here’s why.